 What Contaminants Will Reverse Osmosis Remove from Water?

 There are various contaminants that the princess of Reverse Osmosis removes from the water.
 These are:

 The impurities filter out easily when the RO water pressure pushes tap water through the RO membrane and some additional filters, including carbon and sediment filters.

 What remains is the great-tasting water that is free from any impurities.
-Keep in mind many Reverse Osmosis units feature four or five stages within the filtration process to provide you with optimal quality of water.
+Remember that many Reverse Osmosis units feature four or five stages within the filtration process to provide optimal water quality.

 Most RO systems look very similar and have pretty much the essential components.
 The filtration semipermeable membranes are there, along with a carbon filter.
-But these systems vary when it comes to producing the water quality in the storage tank.
+But these systems vary regarding producing the water quality in the storage tank.

 The basic components include: